 Sex sells: The Girl Band That Changed Pop Forever

-Chris Salewicz, Independent, The, 19 March 2010
+Chris Salewicz, The Independent, 19 March 2010

 IN EARLY OCTOBER 1976, the Runaways, an all-girl five-piece from Los Angeles, played a sell-out show at London's Roundhouse, their debut date in the UK.
 At the centre of the Runaways' stage act was the appearance of singer Cherie Currie, dressed in a corset, panties, and fish-net stockings – "my way of being a rebel and out there in my underwear" is how she described it later.
 Such "rebellion", however, only emphasised her 16-year-old "jailbait" appeal, one exploited with no great subtlety by Kim Fowley, the group's manager.